France (name)

-France is both a given name and a French, Czech or Slovene surname.
+France is a unisex given name and a French and Slovene surname.
+In French-speaking countries, France may be a woman's first name.
 In France, it may derive from an ethnic name for an inhabitant of the country; a variant is Lafrance.
-In the Czech Republic, the surname may relate to the word Franc.
-In Slovenia, France may derive from the personal name "France", a vernacular form of "Francišek", Latin Franciscus ("Francis").
-It may also be an Americanized spelling of the German surname "Franz".
+In Slovenia, France may derive from the personal name "France", a vernacular form of "Frančišek", Latin Franciscus ("Francis").
+It may also be an Americanized spelling of the German given or surname "Franz".